SharktasticA/SHORK-486/README.md

 A minimal Linux distribution developed originally from [FLOPPINUX's](https://github.com/w84death/floppinux) instructions.
 The aim is to make something very lean but functional for my mid-'90s IBM ThinkPads.
 I'm not necessarily aiming to restrict myself to a floppy diskette's size, so this is already above 1.44MB.
 FLOPPINUX was a neat basis to start with, though.
 This repo stores my ideal configurations and largely automates the setup and compilation process.

+## Usage

+On Arch-based or Debian-based Linux, just run `setup.sh`.
+Once it has finished, a `build` directory with a `shorkmini.img` file inside should be present and ready to use.

 ## Scripts

 * `setup.sh`: Contains the complete download and compilation process that reproduces a `shorkmini.img` file to use.